theanalyst/jiocloud-docs/build_system.md

 3. Stay as close to master as possible - The closer you are to master, the less code you need to deploy to stay up-to-date.
-This should limit the likelyhood that any changeset will lead to a failure.
+This should limit the likelihood that any changeset will lead to a failure.

 4. Tests are the gateway for code getting deployed.
 We have to fully trust our automated tests in order to validate that our services are running